 How to Start Working Out (If You Basically Haven’t Moved Since Halloween)

-If you’ve pretty much been planted in the couch cushions since that candy binge in October all the way through New Year’s Eve cocktails, here’s how to start exercising and establish a fitness routine you’ll actually stick with.
+If you’ve been planted in the couch cushions for the last few weeks or your workout regimen has slipped, here’s how to start exercising again and establish an exercise routine you’ll actually stick with.